 6.1 Law 6.1 - Width and Length

-- 6.1.1 The blade of the bat shall have a conventional 'flat' face. - 6.1.2 Bats with carbon fibre handles may be used until the end of their natural lives.
-However, rehandling of these bats with a replacement carbon fibre handle will not be allowed (after 30 September 2008).
+Bats with carbon fibre handles may be used until the end of their natural lives.
+However, re-handling of these bats with a replacement carbon fibre handle will not be allowed.

 7 LAW 7 - THE PITCH